Tiagobuzzz/UltraWorldCodes/README.md

 See [docs/unity_integration.md](docs/unity_integration.md) for instructions on building a DLL and importing it into a Unity project.

+## Unreal Engine Integration

+Projects that rely on C# plugins for Unreal Engine can follow the steps in [docs/unreal_integration.md](docs/unreal_integration.md) to use the library with Unreal.

 ## Versioning

 This project follows [Semantic Versioning](https://semver.org/).
 Public releases